-• Library/Bell Tower Parking lot by permit only M-F 7 a.m.- 5 p.m.

-- Gated west parking lot on the Richfield Campus.
-Only authorized faculty and staff may use this parking lot. - Reserved parking for individuals with disabilities.
+- 1. Library/Bell Tower Parking lot by permit only M-F 7 a.m.- 5 p.m. - 2.
+Gated west parking lot on the Richfield Campus.
+Only authorized faculty and staff may use this parking lot. - 3.
+Reserved parking for individuals with disabilities.
 Failure to display a valid permit for these spaces will result in the vehicle being ticketed.

-Parking violation citations may be paid or contested by contacting (not less than 5 days or more than 14 days from the citation date):
+Parking violation citations may be paid or contested by contacting: